TLDR: Profit or Loss in futures trading = (Tick Value × Ticks Moved) × Contracts. More ticks and contracts increase the profit or loss potential.

 What is a Tick in Futures Trading?

-Calculating Profit & Loss Using Ticks
+Calculating Profit and Loss Using Ticks for Futures Trading

 Profit/Loss = (Tick Value × Number of Ticks Moved) × Number of Contracts